pandey-ankit/coherence-demo/01-explore/explore.md

    > Note: If you scale the servers too high in this VM environment, the times will not continue increasing due to CPU constraints.

 4. Select `Server 4` on the bottom right panel and select `Stop Server`.
 This will terminate the server immediately simulating a failure.
-Coherence will automatically detect this failre and re-balance the data while the the application is continuing without interruption keeping the data consistent.
+Coherence will automatically detect this failre and re-balance the data while the application is continuing without interruption keeping the data consistent.
 Any missing primary data will have their backups promoted to primary and new backups made for missing backups.